Knauss Graduate Policy Fellowships — OPEN

-- Academic record and statement of career goals and objectives of student (45 percent total).
-Includes quality of the applicant’s personal education and career goal statement (30 percent) and strength of academic performance (15 percent).
+- Includes quality of the applicant’s personal education and career goal statement (30 percent) and strength of academic performance (15 percent).

-- Additional relevant experience (40 percent total).
-This includes diversity of education, extra-curricular and volunteer activities, honors and awards and interpersonal, written and oral communications skills.
-For the Knauss Policy Fellowship, relevant experience should be in marine or aquatic-related fields.
+- This includes diversity of education, extra-curricular and volunteer activities, honors and awards and interpersonal, written and oral communications skills.
+For the Knauss Policy Fellowship, relevant experience should focus on marine or aquatic-related fields.